vugarmammadli/ta-application/README.md

 A simple part of a TA application system using the RESTful API approach using [Python Django Web Framework](https://www.djangoproject.com/) and [Django REST Framework](https://django-rest-framework.org) which is a powerful and flexible toolkit for building Web APIs.

-The final version of the project can be found [here](https://ta-application-django.herokuapp.com/applicants/).
+The online version of the project can be found [here](https://ta-application-django.herokuapp.com/applicants/).
+Feel free to play around :)

 ## REST Specifications
 ### Applicants